 What is the Life Expectancy of the Bernese Rottie?

-Unfortunately, since neither of the parenting breeds are known for longevity, neither is the Bernese Rottie.
+Unfortunately, since neither of the parenting breeds is known for longevity, neither is the Bernese Rottie.
 The longest that you can expect you Bernese Rottie to live will be about 10 years.

 On the lower end of the spectrum, they may only live to be 6 or 7.